jsimonetti/go-spice/README.md

 This package is still unfinished.
 The API is highly unstable.

 TODO:
-- implement proper capability handling
+- implement proper auth capability handling
-- implement compute discovery
+- update documentation

+Not planned, but nice to have
 - implement SASL authentication

+See [example](examples/proxy.go) for an example including an Authenticator